snglplt/FlutterDashboard/README.md

-# selparteknolojidna
+# flutter demo

-Selpar Teknoloji Dna
+Login and more

 ## Getting Started